 This is the traditional macroeconomic perspective.
 Things get more complicated if one adds environmental considerations.
 Environmental sustainability may not be consistent with a high or even positive rate of growth.
 Translating environmental goals into effective policies would likely limit the growth rate, or even reduce the size, of pollutive industries, in both cases resulting in a lower rate of overall economic growth.
 As a result, the growth engine producing employment to compensate for labor productivity improvements would slow down.
-In other words, the classic conflict between environmental pressures and to get out of the "productivity trap", i.e., to keep unemployment low without the need for high or positive economic growth (Jackson and Victor, 2011).
+In other words, the classic conflict between environment and growth appears in an altered form.
+Accordingly, new strategies are needed to reduce environmental pressures and to get out of the "productivity trap", i.e., to keep unemployment low without the need for high or positive economic growth (Jackson and Victor, 2011).